-For more information, see Lifting, pulling and pushing (manual handling) codes of practice and advice – Safe Work Australia.
+For more information, see Lifting, pulling and pushing (manual handling) advice – Safe Work Australia.

 Confined spaces are enclosed or partly enclosed spaces that are usually not designed for people to work in, but in which people need to work inside occasionally.

 They can have poor ventilation and are a risk to health and safety from dangerous oxygen levels and contaminants like airborne gases, vapours and dusts.

-For more information, see Confined spaces codes of practice and advice – Safe Work Australia.
+For more information, see Confined spaces advice – Safe Work Australia.

 Poor electrical installation and faulty electrical appliances can cause serious injury and even death.
 It can result in:

 - Electrocution can result in burn injuries to skin and internal tissue as well as damage to the heart.

 - Electric shock from faulty electrical equipment can lead to other injuries, such as falling from ladders and heights, muscle spasms, palpitations and unconsciousness.

-For more information, see Electrical safety codes of practice and advice and Working near overhead or underground electric lines guidance – Safe Work Australia.
+For more information, see Electrical safety advice and Working near overhead or underground electric lines guidance – Safe Work Australia.

 Heat strain can result from working in hot temperatures and being exposed to high levels of humidity or thermal radiation, such as in foundries, commercial kitchens and laundries.

 When working in extreme heat conditions, you must be able to carry out work without a risk to your health and safety, so far as is reasonably practicable.

-For more information, see Working in heat codes of practice and advice – Safe Work Australia.
+For more information, see Guide for managing the risks of working in heat – Safe Work Australia.